AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

 - Pen PN579X: Limited functionality but pen hovering and top barrel button (right click) works.

+  Note: if the pen has been paired in Windows, it can continue to function in macOS without re-pairing given that the Bluetooth supports HID Proxy.

-- Display: 4K60FPS resolution via TB3/USB-C(DP-Alt-Mode) port/ Dim display on battery
+- Display: 4K60Hz resolution via TB3/USB-C(DP-Alt-Mode) port/ Dim display on battery

 - Built-in Cameras.
 (Front and rear RGB Cameras; though, better image with using iPhone as webcam)

-- Audio: Built-in speaker; Headphone jack requires ALCPlugFix to get sound
+- Audio: Built-in speakers and microphone; Headphone jack requires ALCPlugFix to get sound

 - Battery Status